nelly2k/notes/coding/aws/kinesis.md

 - data stored in _Shards_
 - data consumers (EC2) instances grabs data from Shards and convert to something useful.
 Sentiment analysis, predict stock market.
 - Shard  - 5 transactions per second for reads, up to 2Mb and up to 1000 records per second to write - 1Mb.
+ - Records consists of Partition Key, Sequence Number and Data Blob

 ## Kinesis Firehose
 - no shards